GoogleChrome/web.dev/src/site/content/en/blog/web-codecs/index.md

 Setting up a `VideoDecoder` is similar to what's been done for the `VideoEncoder`: two functions are passed when the decoder is created, and codec parameters are given to `configure()`.
-Set of codec parameters can vary from codec to codec, for example for H264 you currently need to specify a [binary blob](https://wicg.github.io/web-codecs/#dom-audiodecoderconfig-description) with AVCC extradata.
+The set of codec parameters can vary from codec to codec, for example for H264 you currently need to specify a [binary blob](https://wicg.github.io/web-codecs/#dom-audiodecoderconfig-description) with AVCC extradata.